Community Solar FAQ

 CEF recommends that any subscribers who are on Xcel’s averaged monthly payment plan end their usage of AMP during the first year they are a community solar subscriber to better match their energy payments and their subscription savings.
 It currently looks like it would be safe to re-enroll in the AMP plan for years 2-25 of the community solar garden subscription once the average monthly payment to Xcel has dropped substantially after accounting for the bill credits in year 1.

-1. Subscribe pay-as-you-go: In this option, you pay monthly for the actual energy produced by your portion of the solar garden.
+Pay-as-you-go subscription model: you pay monthly for the actual energy produced by your portion of the solar garden.
 The subscription payment will start off saving you roughly 6% of the value of your bill credits in year 1, and the savings will increase each year.
 The average savings on energy costs over the 25 year project life is over 15%.
 This option is very similar to paying your electric bill.

 + What if I move?
 What happens to my subscription?